deislabs/deislabs.io/content/posts/introducing-slight.md

 ## What is SpiderLightning and slight?

 Making code more portable has always been a challenge.
 Think about POSIX.
 It is a system interface designed to maintain compatibility between operating systems.
-The key is to design a system interface that abstracts away cloud provider-specific capabilities.
+The key is to design a system interface that abstracts away specific capabilities into more generically applicable interfaces for those capabilities.

-SpiderLightning is a cloud system interface that is designed to make applications portable across cloud providers.
+SpiderLightning is a distributed application system interface that is designed to make applications portable across hosting providers (cloud, on-premise, IoT, etc).

-It's interface defines a set of common capabilities that are often needed to build distributed applications.
+Its interface defines a set of common capabilities that are often needed to build distributed applications.
 These capabilities include key-value stores, message queue, pub/sub, runtime configuration etc.

 Application developers can then focus on writing business logic and not worry about the underlying infrastructure.